microsoft/autogen/samples/tools/testbed/README.md

     "BING_API_KEY": "xxxyyyzzz"
 }
 ```

-## Docker Requirement
-AutoGenBench also requires Docker (Desktop or Engine). **It will not run in GitHub codespaces**, unless you opt for native execution (with is strongly discouraged).
-To install Docker Desktop see [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).

 ## A Typical Session
 Once AutoGenBench and necessary keys are installed, a typical session will look as follows: